logigearcorp/docs.testarchitect.com/content/administration-guide/tool-profiles/_index.md

 Using **Tool Profiles**, you can configure TestArchitect to support integration with external third-party tools.
 In addition, its support for LDAP \(Lightweight Directory Access Protocol\) allows your TestArchitect login credentials to be established through your system account, avoiding the need for a separate sign on.
 Finally, **Tool Profiles** includes several predefined harnesses, which are scripts or programs that interpret and execute the action lines of a test sequence.

-**Remember:** You must be logged in to TestArchitect Client as a member of the [administrator](/TA_Administration/Topics/User_administration.html) group to configure external tools, or create or edit test tool profiles.
+{{<remember>}} You must be logged in to TestArchitect Client as a member of the [administrator](/TA_Administration/Topics/User_administration.html) group to configure external tools, or create or edit test tool profiles.
 Administrator changes are made available to all other clients logging in to the same repository.

 1. [External Tool](/TA_Administration/Topics/External_tool.html)
 Many third-party sources offer tools that provide features which complement the functionality of TestArchitectin some way.
 The External tool offers a way for TestArchitect to integrate with those tools.